healthchecks/healthchecks/templates/docs/api.md

     Enables "upsert" functionality.
 Before creating a check, SITE_NAME looks for existing checks, filtered by fields listed in `unique`.

-    If no matching check is found, SITE_NAME creates a new check and returns it with the HTTP status code 201.
+    If SITE_NAME does not find a matching check, it creates a new check and returns it with the HTTP status code 201.

-    If a matching check *is* found, SITE_NAME will update it and return it with HTTP status code 200.
+    If SITE_NAME finds a matching check, it updates the existing check and and returns it with HTTP status code 200.

-    The accepted values for the `unique` field are:
-    `name`, `tags`, `timeout` and `grace`.
+    The accepted values for the `unique` field are `name`, `tags`, `timeout` and `grace`.

     Example: